rahulr56/OpenMP/DistributedComputing/README.md

     else
     {
-        create and initialize an array computedVal of size N to 0
+        create and initialize an array computedVal of size N to 0 }
-        //create an array computedVal and initialize to 0s.
-    }
     for (i = 0; i < N; ++i)
     {